amikos-tech/chroma-cookbook/docs/core/collections.md

 ### Counting Collections

+Returns the number of collections for the currently configured tenant and database.

 !!! tip "Official Docs"

-    For more information on the `count_collections` method, see the [official ChromaDB documentation](https://docs.trychroma.com/reference/Client#count_collections).
+    For more information on the `count_collections` method, see the [official ChromaDB documentation](https://docs.trychroma.com/reference/python/client#countcollections).

 ```python
 import chromadb